Equine Assisted Psychotherapy

 While interacting with horses, clients are able to experience and practice new ways of being and communicating - rather than simply talking about it.
 When we have a new experience, new connections are made in the brain and body - making it easier to repeat these new behaviors again in the future.
 As I have worked with clients, I have seen the impact of the connection they experience with the horse.
 This internal sense of connection (felt sense) contributes to what we want for them in their human relationships... a secure attachment.

-I am trained under Natural Lifemanship in Trauma Focused- Equine Assisted Psychotherapy.
+I have a dual certification (Equine specialist and mental health specialist) under Natural Lifemanship in Trauma Focused- Equine Assisted Psychotherapy.

-All sessions take place at the Singapore Polo Club or Bukit Timah
+Sessions take place at the Singapore Polo Club.